-76. For the purposes of Article 22(1) of Regulation (EU) 2017/2402, the term 'substantially similar exposures' should be understood as referring to exposures for which both of the following conditions are met:

-(a) the most relevant factors determining the expected performance of the underlying exposures are similar;

-(b) as a result of the similarity referred to in point (a) it could reasonably have been expected, on the basis of indications such as past performance or applicable models, that, over the life of the transaction, or over a maximum of four years, where the life of the transaction is longer than four years, their performance would not be significantly different.

-77. The substantially similar exposures should not be limited to exposures held on the balance sheet of the originator.
+- 76. For the purposes of Article 22(1) of Regulation (EU) 2017/2402, the term 'substantially similar exposures' should be understood as referring to exposures for which both of the following conditions are met: - (a) the most relevant factors determining the expected performance of the underlying exposures are similar; - (b) as a result of the similarity referred to in point (a) it could reasonably have been expected, on the basis of indications such as past performance or applicable models, that, over the life of the transaction, or over a maximum of four years, where the life of the transaction is longer than four years, their performance would not be significantly different. - 77.
+The substantially similar exposures should not be limited to exposures held on the balance sheet of the originator.

-Legislative text Article 22 - Requi Article 22 - Requirements relating to transparency 22.2.
+22.2.
 A sample of the underlying exposures shall be subject to external verification prior to issuance of the securities resulting from the securitisation by an appropriate and independent party, including verification that the data disclosed in respect of the underlying exposures is accurate.

-STS criteria STS criteria 67.
-A sample of the 67.
-A sample of the underlying exposures shall be subject to external verification prior to issuance of the securities resulting from the securitisation by an appropriate and independent party, Verified?
-Yes Verified?
-PCS Comment See section 4.4, STS Statements v) PCS has reviewed the "agreed upon procedures" (AUP) commonly known as a "pool audit".
+67. A sample of the underlying exposures shall be subject to external verification prior to issuance of the securities resulting from the securitisation by an appropriate and independent party,

+Yes [AUP PARTS 2/3 TO BE CHECKED ONCE AVAILABLE]

+See section 4.3, STS Statements (v)

+PCS has reviewed the "agreed upon procedures" (AUP) commonly known as a "pool audit".
 PCS can confirm that this was done by an auditing firm of international repute.

+NOTE: PART 1 RECEIVED AND IS FINE...

-EBA Final non-AB SCP STS Guidelines - statements on background and rationale Verification of a s Verification of a sample of the underlying exposures (Article 22 (2) 74.
-The objective of the criterion is to provide a level of assurance that the data on and reporting of the underlying credit claims or receivables is accurate and that the underlying exposures meet the eligibility criteria, by ensuring checks on the data to be disclosed to the investors by an external entity not affected by a potential conflict of interest within the transaction.
-75. To facilitate cor nsistent interpretation of this criterion, the following aspects should be clarified: (a) requirements or n the sample of the underlying exposures subject to external verification; (b) requirements or n the party executing the verification; (c) scope of the ver (d) requirement on (d) requirement on the confirmation of the verification.
-EBA Final non-AB 3CP STS Guidelines 6.2 Verification of a sample of the underlying exposures (Article 22 (2)) Sample of the und derlying exposures subject to external verification 78.
-For the purpose provisional portfolic es of Article 22(2) of Regulation (EU) 2017/2402, the underlying exposures that o from which the securitised pool is extracted and which is in a reasonably final f should be subject to verification prior to the issuance should be a representative sample of the form before issuance.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale

+Verification of a sample of the underlying exposures (Article 22 (2)

+- 74. The objective of the criterion is to provide a level of assurance that the data on and reporting of the underlying credit claims or receivables is accurate and that the underlying exposures meet the eligibility criteria, by ensuring checks on the data to be disclosed to the investors by an external entity not affected by a potential conflict of interest within the transaction. - 75.
+To facilitate consistent interpretation of this criterion, the following aspects should be clarified: - (a) requirements on the sample of the underlying exposures subject to external verification; - (b) requirements on the party executing the verification; - (c) scope of the verification; - (d) requirement on the confirmation of the verification.

+6.2 Verification of a sample of the underlying exposures (Article 22 (2))

+Sample of the underlying exposures subject to external verification

+78. For the purposes of Article 22(2) of Regulation (EU) 2017/2402, the underlying exposures that should be subject to verification prior to the issuance should be a representative sample of the provisional portfolio from which the securitised pool is extracted and which is in a reasonably final form before issuance.

 Party executing the verification

-79. For the purposes of Article 22(2) of Regulation (EU) 2017/2402, an appropriate and independent party should be deemed to be a party that meets both of the following conditions: (a) it has the experience and capability to carry out the verification;

-(b) it is none of the following:

-(i) a credit rating agency;

-(ii) a third party verifying STS compliance in accordance with Article 28 of Regulation (EU) 2017/2402;

-(iii) an entity affiliated to the originator.
+- 79. For the purposes of Article 22(2) of Regulation (EU) 2017/2402, an appropriate and independent party should be deemed to be a party that meets both of the following conditions: - (a) it has the experience and capability to carry out the verification; - (b) it is none of the following: - (i) a credit rating agency; - (ii) a third party verifying STS compliance in accordance with Article 28 of Regulation (EU) 2017/2402; - (iii) an entity affiliated to the originator.